silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ***Calendar Fields***

-The fields element contains vocabulary describing parts of a calendar and other words or phrases related to describing dates and times, such as "yesterday", "week", "n hour(s) ago", "day after tomorrow", etc. For more information and examples, see the [section on Calendar Fields in UTS #35.](https://unicode.org/reports/tr35/tr35-dates.html#Calendar_Fields)
+The fields element contains vocabulary describing parts of a calendar and other words or phrases related to describing dates and times, such as "yesterday", "week", "n hour(s) ago", "day after tomorrow", etc. For more information and examples, see the [section on Calendar Fields in UTS #35.][calendar fields]

 ***Time Zone Names***

 The timeZoneNames element, as the name implies, contains vocabulary used to describe different time zones.
 This includes names that change based on daylight savings time ("Pacific Standard Time" for UTC-8 versus "Pacific Daylight Time" for UTC-7), the generic name ("Pacific Time"), abbreviations for all three terms ("PST", "PDT", "PT"), and an example city used as a reference point ("San Francisco").
-For more information, see the [section on Time Zone Names in UTS #35](https://unicode.org/reports/tr35/tr35-dates.html#Time_Zone_Names).
+For more information, see the [section on Time Zone Names in UTS #35][time zone names].

 ### Collations

 Collation is the process of defining the sort order used for strings of characters within a given locale.
 For example, English collation sorts A, then B, then C, etc. The collations element defines these rules within an LDML file.

-A "tailored" collation is a sort order that differs from the [Default Unicode Collation Element Table (DUCET)](https://www.unicode.org/reports/tr10/#Default_Unicode_Collation_Element_Table) inherited from `root.xml` (see the section on [Inheritance][inheritance] below).
+A "tailored" collation is a sort order that differs from the [Default Unicode Collation Element Table (DUCET)][ducet] inherited from `root.xml` (see the section on [Inheritance][inheritance] below).
 In order to tailor a collation, arrows are used to "insert" specific characters or multigraphs after other characters.
 For example:

 ```
     <collations>